Let kids learn

 Tweet and share what you've discovered

-Let Kids LearnPoor water, sanitation, and hygiene (WASH) lead to poor health.
+Let Kids LearnPoor water, sanitation, and hygiene (WASH) leads to poor health.
 Poor health keeps kids out of school, and when kids miss class, they can't learn.
 FHI 360 and CARE, in partnership with USAID and the Ministry of Education in Zambia, are bringing WASH to classrooms, turning a cycle of poor health, interrupted learning and gender inequity into a cycle of opportunity.